crustnft/crustnft-apps/README.md

 # Turborepo starter

-This is an official pnpm starter turborepo.
+This is an official pnpm starter turborepo .

 ## What's inside?

 This turborepo uses [pnpm](https://pnpm.io) as a package manager.
 It includes the following packages/apps: